The Woodrow Wilson Awards

-In every nation there are great men and women who have, by the strength of their character and their own accomplishments, become ingrained in the citizenry’s consciousness.
+In every nation, there are great men and women who have, by the strength of their character and their own accomplishments, become ingrained in the citizenry’s consciousness.
 They are thinkers, doers, and risk-takers who have overcome adversity, found success, and stood up for the common good.
-We label them public servants and corporate citizens—in essence, they are leaders.
-Their legacies reflect the values of the United States' 28th President, Woodrow Wilson, a leader who believed that, "There is no higher religion than human service.
+In the public and corporate spheres, they are true leaders – and their legacies reflect the values of the United States' 28th President, Woodrow Wilson, who believed that, "There is no higher religion than human service.
 To work for the common good is the greatest creed."

 Since 1998, the Wilson Center has recognized such exemplary individuals with the Woodrow Wilson Awards.
 At dinner ceremonies held from Toronto to Tokyo and San Francisco to São Paulo, the Wilson Center honors those who through thoughtful discussion, generous philanthropy, and selfless service have made the world a better place for all of us.

 The Woodrow Wilson Award for Global Corporate Citizenship

 The Woodrow Wilson Award for Global Corporate Citizenship is bestowed upon executives who have and continue to play a significant role improving the lives of communities around the world.
 Reflecting Woodrow Wilson’s keen interest in international cooperation, recipients of this award understand the need for the business community to help communities connect to the global community.
 These extraordinary individuals see the private sector as a mobilizer, supporting people to be strong and positive contributors to society.

 The Woodrow Wilson Award for Public Service